-6.3.1 In emergency situations, switching may be performed prior to a CNP crew arriving at a Customer's incoming substation.
+6.3.1 In emergency situations, switching may be performed prior to a CNP crew arriving at the Customer's substation.
 A qualified person, authorized by the Customer, may operate breakers and switches based upon switching instructions provided by the RTO System Controller.
-Prior to switching, all relay trip targets will be reset after the Customer has recorded them and reported them to the RTO System Controller.
-All personnel will move to a safe distance from apparatus being energized prior to switching.
-An "Emergency Switching Check List" form is included in this document.
+Prior to switching, all relay trip targets shall be reset after the Customer has recorded them and reported them to the RTO System Controller.
+All personnel shall move to a safe distance from apparatus being energized prior to switching.
+An "Emergency Switching Check List" form is included in this procedure.